Complete Guide to Self-Publishing Australia

 There are several different stages in the production area, which include:

-- Editing and Proofreading – It’s one of the biggest areas that self-published authors fail to recognize.
-Professional editing will leave you with a polished and perfected end product that readers will appreciate.
+• Editing and Proofreading – It’s one of the biggest areas that self-published authors fail to recognize.
+Professional editing will deliver a polished, perfected end product that readers will appreciate.
 Remember, you get what you pay for with editing.

-- Cover Design – The old saying, ‘Don’t judge a book by the cover,’ may be true, but a lot of people will pick up a book or click on a book entirely based on the cover.
-There are a variety of different professional cover design companies available, ranging from $100 – $1,000 per cover.
+• Cover Design – The old saying, ‘Don’t judge a book by the cover,’ may be true, but a lot of people will pick up a book or click on a book entirely based on the cover.
+There are a variety of professional cover design companies available, with prices ranging from $100 to $1,000 per cover.

-- Formatting/Layout/Typesetting – Formatting your interior files is a very important part of self-publishing.
+• Formatting/Layout/Typesetting – Formatting your interior files is a very important part of self-publishing.
 Professional formatting is an easy way to set your book apart from other authors.
-Your printer may prefer a certain file type, and many online distributors have their preferences.
+Your printer may prefer a specific file format, and many online distributors have their own preferences.

-- Marketing and Promotion – This is another area where things can get expensive, depending on what you’re looking for.
-You can take your completed book to a marketing agency and let them take care of everything for you, or you can do it yourself.
-Otherwise, you can create your social media accounts such as Facebook, Instagram, Twitter, LinkedIn, Medium, Threads, Goodreads, and many more.
+• Marketing and Promotion – This is another area where costs can increase, depending on your objectives.
+You can take your completed book to a marketing agency and let them handle everything, or you can do it yourself.
+Alternatively, you can create social media accounts on Facebook, Instagram, Twitter, LinkedIn, Medium, Threads, Goodreads, and more.
 You can also build your websites and sell your books directly to clients.

-Every book or publisher (which is you if you’re self-published) is required to obtain an ISBN and also to lodge their books with the National Library of Australia and, in Victoria, with the State Library of Victoria.
+Every book or publisher (including you if you’re self-published) must obtain an ISBN and lodge their books with the National Library of Australia and, in Victoria, the State Library of Victoria.
 Once you register a title to an ISBN, it can’t be changed.

 Complete Guide to Self-Publishing Australia – Conclusion